straut12/sj4u-gh/_pages/ref/hardware/raspberry-pi.md

     </div>
 </div>

+A great resources on the Raspberry Pi Hardware is at [raspberrypi.com](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html)
 ## RPi Imager
 Much of the setup info below was before the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 With the RPi Imager you can set many of the settings below (ssh, user name password, wifi SSID/password) during the SD card setup.
 <div class="row">